Michael Crawford: The Phantom of the Opera

-Many critics were sceptical; Crawford was still largely pigeonholed as the hapless Frank Spencer, and questions were asked about Crawford's ability to manage such a vocally and dramatically demanding role.
-In 1986, he began his performance in London at Her Majesty's Theatre, continuing on to Broadway in 1988, and then Los Angeles in 1989.
-He played the role for two and a half years and over 1,300 performances, winning an Olivier Award (Best Actor in a Musical), a Tony Award (Best Performance by an Actor in a Lead Role, Musical), a New York Drama Desk Award, and a Los Angeles Drama Critics Circle Award for Distinguished Achievement in Theatre (Lead Performance).
+Many critics were sceptical; Crawford was still largely pigeonholed as the hapless Frank Spencer, and questions were asked about his ability to manage such a vocally and dramatically demanding role.

+In September 1986, Crawford began his performances in London at Her Majesty's Theatre.
+In October 1987, he was replaced in London by Dave Willetts, as he transferred over to Broadway.
+In January 1988, he started performances of the show on Broadway and in October of that same year, he was replaced by Timothy Nolen.
+Crawford then went on to start performing the show in Los Angeles in 1989.
+He played the Phantom for three and a half years and over 1,300 performances across the three productions, winning an Olivier Award (Best Actor in a Musical), a Tony Award (Best Performance by an Actor in a Lead Role, Musical), a New York Drama Desk Award, and a Los Angeles Drama Critics Circle Award for Distinguished Achievement in Theatre (Lead Performance).

 During the run of Phantom in Los Angeles, Crawford was asked to perform "The Music of the Night" at the Inaugural Gala for President George H. W. Bush in Washington, D.C., on 19 January 1989.
-At the gala, Crawford was presented with a birthday cake (it was his 47th birthday).
+At the gala, Crawford was presented with a cake in celebration of his 47th birthday.

 On 29 April 1990, after three and a half years and over 1,300 performances later, Crawford left the show for the final time.
 He admits to having been saddened at his departure, and, during the final Lair scene, altered the Phantom's line to "Christine...
 I loved you", acknowledging that this was his final performance.

+However, on 31 December 1990, he returned to the role in Los Angeles replacing Robert Guillaume in the role.
+Crawford played his true final performance on 28 April 1991.
+Davis Gaines replaced him in the production.

 1990s

 At the request of Liz Kirschner, wife of film producer David Kirschner, he obtained the role of Cornelius in 20th Century Fox's animated film Once Upon a Forest, which was produced by her husband.

 In 1995, Crawford created the high-profile starring role in EFX, the US$70 million production which officially opened the 1,700-seat MGM Grand Theatre in Las Vegas.
 The Atlantic Theater label released the companion album to EFX.
-Early into the run, Crawford suffered an accident during a performance (which involved him sliding from a wire hanger from the back of the theatre all the way to the stage and then jumping down 12 ft to the stage itself) and left the show to recover from his injury, which resulted in an early hip replacement operation.
+Early into the run, Crawford suffered an accident during a performance (which involved him sliding from a wire hanger from the back of the theatre all the way to the stage and then jumping down 12 ft to the stage itself) and left the show to recover from his injury, which resulted in a hip replacement operation.

-In the late 1990s, Michael began a long-term relationship with Natasha MacAller, an American dancer and chef.
+In the mid 1990s, Michael began a long-term relationship with Natasha MacAller, an American dancer and chef.